 Demo ≠ production.
-Practical hardening for vibe coded apps: auth boundaries, secrets, error handling, and minimal tests that stop regressions before store release.
+Practical hardening for vibe coded apps: login boundaries, keeping secrets off the phone, clear error messages, and a few automated tests that catch breaks before you ship to the app stores.

 Published June 2026 by Batteries Included

-A working demo on your device is not a production app.
-The gap isn't signing or store policies; those come later.
-The gap is that your demo was never tested with real accounts, real users, or real edge cases.
-Hardening means adding the boundaries, secrets management, and guardrails that keep the next AI prompt from silently breaking what already works.
+A working demo on your phone is not a production app.
+The gap isn't app signing or store policies; those come later.
+The gap is that your demo was never tested with real accounts, real users, or unusual situations.
+Hardening means adding login rules, safe handling of passwords and keys, and guardrails so the next AI prompt does not quietly break what already works.

 Demo vs. production: what breaks first